Posterior Sampling-based Online Learning for Episodic POMDPs: Conclusions

 We introduced an online learning algorithm for POMDPs.
 We also introduced such an algorithm for multi-agent POMDPs in Appendix \ref{app:mapomdps}.
 Until not too long ago, POMDP problems were regarded as largely intractable.
 Currently, a number of effective approximate POMDP solvers are available when the model is known \citep{shani2013survey}.
 When the model is unknown, this however has remained a very challenging problem.
 Over the past couple of years, starting with \cite{jin2020sample}, a number of papers have proposed online learning algorithms for POMDPs with weaker assumptions.
 Unfortunately, however, most of them are primarily theoretical papers proposing conceptual algorithms that are hard to make practical.

-We proposed a simple posterior sampling-based algorithm that is implementable and can be made computationally practical by using a POMDP solver.
-While theoretical guarantees may not always be available, many of the available POMDP solvers yield very good approximate solutions.
-In case there is an approximation error, an additional term would appear in our regret bound (Corollary \ref{cor:approx}).
-The algorithm also requires computation of posterior updates.
-When distributions have the conjugate property (e.g., Gaussian, Dirichlet, etc.), exact posterior updates are available.
-When they are not, a number of methods for approximate posterior updates are available \citep{russo2018tutorial}.
-These are issues that are common to almost all posterior sampling algorithms.
-Yet, they have been shown to have superior empirical performance as compared to optimism-based online learning algorithms.
-Through empirical results on a simple example, we show that our algorithm has surprisingly good performance (sublinear empirical regret) despite the approximations involved.
+We proposed a simple posterior sampling-based algorithm that is implementable and computationally practical by use of a POMDP solver.
+While theoretical guarantees may not always be available, many of the available POMDP solvers yield good approximate solutions, and we can account for approximation errors via an additional term in our regret bound (Corollary \ref{cor:approx}).
+Our algorithm also requires computation of posterior updates.
+While a number of methods for tractable approximate posterior updates are available \citep{russo2018tutorial}, we were able to use a direct Bayesian inference algorithm for approximate posterior update.
+Our empirical results on a simple example show that our algorithm has surprisingly good performance (sublinear empirical regret) despite the approximations involved.

+While we have presented one of the first computationally implementable algorithms for online POMDP learning, more work needs to be done to make it scalable to large POMDP settings.
+It would also be useful to extend the algorithm to infinite state space settings by using deep learning methods.
+These are important directions for future work.